 Why Should Diabetics Care about Their Feet?

-It’s imperative that you check your feet daily for small cuts or wounds.
+It’s imperative you check your feet daily for small cuts or wounds.
 With a reduced blood supply, you could be looking at longer healing times, which increases the chance of infection.

-Daily Foot Checks Prevent Amputation
+Daily Foot Checks Prevent Dire Complications

-Any cuts, sores, wounds, cracks, or swelling may require treatment from an expert at the McDowell Podiatry Group.
-It’s better to get help for something small rather than something out of control.
+Any cuts, sores, wounds, cracks, or swelling may require treatment from an expert at the McDowell Orthopedics and Podiatry Group.
+It’s better to get help for something small rather than let something get out of control.

-Wash your feet daily, too.
+Wash your feet daily.
 Using a pumice stone to scrub away calluses will keep your feet soft and supple and prevent cracked heels.
 When you dry off, don’t forget to use a towel between your toes.
 To seal in extra moisture, put on lotion right after you get out of the bath.